Surfskates have come a long way since they first hit the market.

 They finally found the solution to achieving that rail to rail carving.
 Fast forward and Hamboards now have a major investment from Robert Herjavac of Shark Tank.

-Beyond being unique in construction, Waterborne claims their trucks are indestructible, extending their lifespan and saving you money in the process.
+Beyond being unique in construction, Waterborne claims their adapters are indestructible, extending their lifespan and saving you money in the process.
+They also came up with a design for the back truck that suspends it on a bushing rail adapter, allowing you to get even gnarlier with your turns.

-For the more experimental surf-skater, Waterborne’s collection of surf adapters may turn your stale rig into a fresh and exhilarating shredding machine.
+For the more experimental surf-skater, Waterborne’s collection will turn your stale rig into a fresh and exhilarating shredding machine.

-SwellTech is easily one of the leaders in the surfskate scene.
-It all started when the founder, Colin Newton couldn’t find a board that actually felt like surfing.
-Even though companies were claiming it as a surfskate, the reverse kingpin or spring-loaded trucks just didn’t cut it for him.
-And he was the perfect person to create it since he was a sponsored longboarder back in 2005.
+SwellTech started when the founder, Colin Newton couldn’t find a board that actually felt like surfing.
+According to their website, even though companies were claiming it as a surfskate, the reverse kingpin trucks just didn’t cut it for him.

 As Colin says on SwellTech’s website…